-While there are traces of Religious Studies in Livia Kohn's Daoism and Chinese Culture (2001) and James Miller's Daoism: A Short Introduction (2003), this is the most sophisticated introduction to Daoism in terms of both Daoist Studies and Religious Studies.
-In addition to engaging all of the major reference works of Western Daoist Studies, the organizational structure is one informed by and expressing an explicitly Religious Studies approach.
+While there are traces of Religious Studies in Livia Kohn's Daoism and Chinese Culture (2001) and James Miller's Daoism: A Short Introduction (2003), the present book is the most sophisticated introduction to Daoism in terms of both Daoist Studies and Religious Studies.
+It is now the standard work on the topic.
+In addition to engaging all of the major reference works of

+Western Daoist Studies, the organizational structure is one informed by and expressing an explicitly Religious Studies approach.